 DAY 06 : DEOGARH - KUMBALGARH (BY ROAD) 85 KMS 2 HOURS DRIVE

-After Breakfast, we continue our drive to Kumbalgarh.
-Rana Kumbha, the legendary Mewari Hero, an astute and a great builder constructed 32 of the 84 fortresses in Mewar.
-Of these, the most imposing one is Kumbalgarh - set amidst 36 Kms of the twenty feet thick ramparts and 365 temples.
+After breakfast, we continue our drive to Kumbalgarh.
+Rana Kumbha, the legendary Mewari Hero, an astute and a great builder, constructed 32 of the 84 fortresses in Mewar.
+Of these, the most imposing one is Kumbalgarh - set amidst 36 Kms of twenty feet thick ramparts and 365 temples.
 It is a place for serenity and calm of the countryside away from the madding crowd.
 Overnight at the hotel.

 DAY 07 : KUMBALGARH - UDAIPUR (BY ROAD) 85 KMS 2 HOURS DRIVE

-Early breakfast and then we enjoy the exciting visit to the adjoining wildlife sanctuary which boasts of panthers, wild - boars, antelope, deer, etc. and meet the local tribals BHIL & GARASIAS.
-After visiting we continue our drive to Udaipur and upon arrival check-in at the hotel.
-Evening we take a boat ride on the Lake Pichola.
-Overnight at the hotel
+Early breakfast, we enjoy the exciting visit to the adjoining wildlife sanctuary, which boasts of panthers, wild - boars, antelope, deer, etc. and meet the local tribals BHIL & GARASIAS.
+After visiting, we continue our drive to Udaipur, and upon arrival, check-in at the hotel.
+Evening we take a boat ride on Lake Pichola.
+Overnight at the hotel.

 DAY 08 : UDAIPUR

 Built along three lakes and ringed by green hills, Udaipur (pop, 366.000) is known as the ' Venice of the East' The City's palaces, gardens, ghats, temples, and painted houses match the beauty of the setting.
 This morning we'll visit the towering City Palace, the largest in Rajasthan, and the Saheliyon ki Bari ( Garden of the Maidens.)
-Once forbidden to all but he queen and her ladies.
-From here we visit the e superb Jagdish Temple noted for its elephant - motif carvings The afternoon is at leisure.
+Once forbidden to all but the queen and her ladies.
+From here, we visit the e superb Jagdish Temple noted for its elephant - motif carvings.
+The afternoon is at leisure.
 Overnight at the hotel.

 DAY 09 : UDAIPUR - ROHETGARH (BY ROAD) 260 KMS 5 HOURS DRIVE

 After breakfast, we continue our drive towards Rohetgarh.
-Rohetgarh is an old family property of the Thakur of Rohet and now converted into Hotel.
+Rohetgarh is an old family property of the Thakur of Rohet and is now converted into a hotel.
 The Garh is walled all around and set within a village in the semi-desert country.
 Afternoon Ride 12 Km through scrubland to visit the hamlets of the Bishnoi tribe.
 You will see herds of Blackbuck & Chinkara.
-Overnight at hotel.
+Overnight at the hotel.

 DAY 10 : ROHETGARH - JODHPUR (BY ROAD) 45 KMS 1 HOUR DRIVE

-After breakfast drive towards Jodhpur.
-Jodhpur the gateway to the Thar desert, the city is known for its striking forts, stately palaces, and gracious building.
-Arrive Jodhpur, The second largest city in Rajasthan, standing on the edge of the Thar Desert.
-The old city was founded by Rao Jodha, its walls with seven gates, and countless bastions and towers were built by Rao Maldeo in the 16th Century when Jodhpur was a booming trading town.
+After breakfast, drive towards Jodhpur.
+Jodhpur, the gateway to the Thar desert, the city is known for its majestic forts, stately palaces, and gracious structures.
+Arrive in Jodhpur, The second largest city in Rajasthan, standing on the edge of the Thar Desert.
+Rao Jodha founded the old city.
+Rao Maldeo built its walls with seven gates, countless bastions, and towers in the 16th century when Jodhpur was a booming trading town.
 Jodhpur is called the " Blue City " for the characteristic plea indigo color of its traditional homes.

 There are many great fortresses throughout Rajasthan, but none compare with the majestic Mehrangarh Fort, built atop a 400 ft. promontory.
 Within this invisible citadel are magnificent palaces with marvelously carved panels, latticed windows, and evocative names.
 These palaces house a fabulous collection of possessions of Indian royalty, including a superb collection of palanquins, elephant howdahs, miniature paintings of various schools, musical instruments, costumes, and furniture.
 Below the fort, visit the Jaswant Thada, a graceful marble cenotaph built 1899 for Mahrajaha Jaswant Singh II, and monuments to other Maharajahs of Jodhpur.
-Proceed into the heart of the bazaars for a view of local artisans at work as well as locals shopping for their wares.
-Overnight at the hotel .
+Go to bazaars to see how local artisans work as well as locals shopping for their wares.
+Overnight at the hotel.

 DAY 11 : JODHPUR - BUNDI (BY ROAD) (BY ROAD) 368 KMS 5 HOURS DRIVE

-After breakfast leave for Bundi is a dream remembered - named after Bunda, a Meena chieftain.
+After breakfast, leave for Bundi is a dream remembered - named after Bunda, a Meena chieftain.
 A Rajput town is so ancient that one gets the feeling of having stumbled upon a page of history.
-Bundi town nestles in a narrow valley, enclosed by huge walls and fortified by four gateways.
+Bundi town nestles in a narrow valley, enclosed by massive walls and fortified by four gateways.
 In the center of the township lies a lake.
-Places of interest are Chattar Mahal or palace of towers, eighty-four pillared cenotaph, the palace, and Naval Sagar.
-Overnight at Hotel .
+Places of interest are Chattar Mahal or Palace of towers, eighty-four pillared cenotaph, the Palace, and Naval Sagar.
+Overnight at Hotel.

 DAY 12 : BUNDI - JAIPUR (BY ROAD) 210 KMS 5 HOURS DRIVE

-After Breakfast Today we drive towards Jaipur popularly known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
+After breakfast, Today we drive towards Jaipur known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
 Designed by Shilp Shastra - an ancient Hindu treatise on architecture - Jaipur follows a grid system.
-Upon arrival check-in your Hotel.
+Upon arrival, check-in your Hotel.
 Afternoon - a tour of City Palace and Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthan and Mughal architecture.
 The Palace of winds - a five-storied structure of pink sandstone has semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
-It was originally built to enable the ladies of the royal household to watch everyDAY life.
+It was built, which enabled the ladies of the royal household to watch everyday life.

 DAY 13 : JAIPUR

-The capital of Rajasthan, Jaipur is the most colorful city in India.
+The capital of Rajasthan; Jaipur is the most colorful city in India.
 Today morning we visit the Amber Fort in the Aravali Hills, which is a superb example of Rajput (Medieval Hindu) style architecture.
-A slow elephant ride takes us to the top of the Fort, which houses several graceful buildings.
-The afternoon is spent visiting the local bazaar.
-In the evening, we visit Chokhi Dhani where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, acrobats, snake charmers, puppeteers, etc. Overnight at the Hotel.
+A slow elephant ride takes us to the top of the fort, which houses several graceful buildings.
+In the afternoon visiting the local bazaar.
+In the evening, we will visit Chokhi Dhani, where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, acrobats, snake charmers, puppeteers, etc. Overnight at the Hotel.

 DAY 14 : JAIPUR - AGRA VIA FATEHPUR SIKRI (BY ROAD) 232 KMS 5 HOURS DRIVE

-After breakfast continue to drive towards Agra en-route Fatehpur Sikri (The ghost city) for a tour of the magnificent and world heritage buildings still in a state of perfect preservation.
-We continue our journey for Agra and upon arrival check into Hotel.
+After breakfast, continue to drive towards Agra en-route Fatehpur Sikri (The ghost city) for a tour of the magnificent and world heritage buildings still in a state of perfect preservation.
+Continue our journey to Agra.
+Upon arrival, check-in at the hotel.